Gynaecological Urgent Suspected Cancer Clinic

 How long will I be in clinic?

-We try not to keep you waiting for your appointment, but delays can sometimes happen.
-You may be in clinic for 1-2 hours, depending on the tests and examinations that need to be performed.
+We try not to keep you waiting for your appointment, but delays can happen.
+You may be in clinic for 1-2 hours, depending on the tests and exams that needed.
 You are welcome to sit with a friend or relative during this time.

 Who will I see in the clinic?